q-programming/spring-mvc-quickstart-archetype/README.md

-Spring MVC 3.2 Quickstart Maven Archetype
+Spring MVC 4 Quickstart Maven Archetype
 =========================================

 Summary
 -------
-The project is a Maven archetype for Spring MVC 3.2 web application.
+The project is a Maven archetype for Spring MVC 4 web application.

 Generated project characteristics
 -------------------------
-* No-xml Spring MVC 3.2 web application for Servlet 3.0 environment
+* No-xml Spring MVC 4 web application for Servlet 3.0 environment
 * Apache Tiles with configuration in place, Bootstrap
 * JPA 2.0 (Hibernate/HSQLDB)
 * JUnit/Mockito
-* Spring Security 3.1
+* Spring Security 3.2

 Installation
 ------------

-run `mvn install` to install the archetype in your local repository
+run `mvn clean install` to install the archetype in your local repository

 Create a project
 ----------------